The Co:Here Story

 Application Process & Tenant Selection

-Salsbury Community Society is overseeing the application process and tenant selection.
-Gatherings will be facilitated for tenants that will shape, foster and sustain the spirit of the community.
-In order to ensure that all tenants selected will be active participants in and contributors to this unique community, a fair and transparent tenant selection process is being established.
-Please go to the Salsbury website (salsbury.ca) or contact Salsbury by email (firstname.lastname@example.org) for more information and updates.
+Salsbury Community Society oversees the application process and tenant selection and facilitates the shaping, fostering and sustaining spirit of the community.
+All tenants selected actively participate in and contributes to this unique vision.
+Please visit Salsbury’s website (salsbury.ca) or contact Salsbury by email (email@example.com) for more information.

 To create a community that fosters mutual support and the common good among a socio-economically diverse group of residents.
-This will be achieved through a rhythm of life in communal spaces, which fosters a sense of belonging, community, friendship, and a shared stewardship of the building.
+This is achieved through a rhythm of life in communal spaces, which fosters a sense of belonging, community, friendship, and a shared stewardship of the building.

 One afternoon our 7 year old son and 9 year old housemate played in a neighbourhood park.
 Someone asked them whether they were siblings.
 Our housemate replied, “No…well, we live together and we’re like family, well, … we love each other.”Neufelds